CLIxIndia-Dev/unplatform_v2/README.md

   `git` and various `bash` commands.
 On Windows, this means `git` bash, plus the `zip` module.
 See the separate document on bundling for instructions on how to set up your environment.

+* The build script works on OS X and Windows.
+There seem to be some `pyinstaller` issues using Ubuntu 16.04, so Linux builds may require some tweaking.

+* On Windows, you need `yarn` `0.23`+.

 ```
 cd scripts/build_scripts